circonus/docs/content/irondb/getting-started/configuration.md

 See the comment at the top of the file for how to configure optional modules.
 This file is included from `irondb-modules.conf`.

 This file's contents will be preserved across package updates.

+### irondb-extensions-site.conf

+See the comment at the top of the file for how to add or override extension configuration.
+This file is included from `irondb-modules.conf`.

+This file's contents will be preserved across package updates.